wdi-sg/gitbook-2018/06-ruby-rails/ruby-intro/ruby-js.md

 #### Keyword Arguments

-You can specify default values for function arguments
+You can specify default values for function arguments.

+Works best when you have multiple arguments for your functions- argument order doesnt matter!
 ```
 def say_hello(friend: 'Tim')
   puts "Hello, #{friend}!"